VVionnet/sps_dev/README.md

 `cado work -j` can be used to compile and install in the same step.

-In development mode, sps is compiled using Intel shared libraries: use the following command to compile with static libraries:
+In development mode, SPS is compiled using Intel shared libraries: use the following command to compile with static libraries:
 ```
 cado cmake-static